 Jordan’s interest in technology eventually led him to discover flying, his passion outside of PFS.
-He is a private pilot, and is rated to fly airplanes, helicopters, and gliders.
+He is a licensed pilot, with ratings to fly airplanes, helicopters, gliders and drones.
 Jordan is the proud owner of “Alpha Bravo”, a high performance glider, which he flies whenever he can as an active member of a soaring club in the Chicago area.
 Jordan is also a “gentleman farmer”, and enjoys caring for a growing herd of llamas on his hobby farm in Central Illinois.

 - Intellectual Property

 - DePaul University College of Law (J.D., with honors, Order of the Coif, 1993)